mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

         - which is true when the game is over and false otherwise.
         - States where the game has ended are called ***terminal states*** .
     - Terminal Utilities: SxP →R
+        - every outcome of the game will be socred.
         - defines the final numeric value for a game that ends in terminal state ***s*** for a player ***p***
         - This tell us for an end-state how much it is worth to each of the players.
         - In chess, the outcome is a win, loss, or draw, with values +1, 0, or -1